chipguyhere/RuggedPaxCompanion/README.md

 As implemented, each feature is enabled or disabled by entering an 8-digit number, consisting of a 5-digit feature code, and then 3-digits to enable, disable, or configure the feature.
 Type the number and press the enter key on the remote.
+The 5-digit feature code is influenced by what digits would spell the name of the feature if it were a touch-tone keypad.

 # Compiling
 Compile this sketch for Arduino Mega 2560.
 It has the following library dependencies: